Moving from Minneapolis to Omaha: An Honest Comparison for 2026

 Do I save on taxes by moving from Minnesota to Nebraska?

 On income taxes, yes — significantly.
 Minnesota's top rate is 9.85%; Nebraska's is 4.55% for 2026 and dropping to 3.99% in 2027.
 On property taxes, Nebraska is actually slightly higher than Hennepin County.
-The net effect still favors Nebraska for most buyers, but it's worth running your specific situation with a CPA before you make any assumptions.
+The net effect still favors Nebraska for most households, but it's worth running your specific situation with a CPA before making any assumptions.

 Which Omaha neighborhoods appeal most to people coming from urban Minneapolis?

-Benson is usually the first recommendation for transplants who loved Northeast Minneapolis — strong arts and food culture, still gritty in the right ways.
+Benson is usually the first recommendation for transplants who loved Northeast Minneapolis — strong arts and food culture, still a little gritty in the right ways.
 Dundee is the walkability pick.
-Blackstone and Midtown are great for restaurant lovers who want something polished.
-Little Italy and Little Bohemia are early-stage neighborhoods worth watching.
+Blackstone and Aksarben are great for restaurant lovers who want something more polished.
+Little Italy is an up-and-coming area worth watching if you want to get in early.

 How does the Omaha job market compare to Minneapolis?

 Minneapolis is a larger metro with more Fortune 500 presence.
 Omaha punches above its weight — Union Pacific, Mutual of Omaha, Berkshire Hathaway, PayPal, Oracle, UNMC, and Offutt Air Force Base anchor a stable, diversified economy.
-Remote workers from Minnesota are increasingly finding that Omaha offers the cost-of-living benefits without sacrificing employment options.
+Remote workers and medical professionals have been relocating here in particular, finding that the cost-of-living advantage compounds fast.
 See our full relocation guide for more context.

 Thinking About Making the Move?